falent/googleHomeAssistantExpressNodeJS/README.md

 We encourage you to do all stepps by yourself in cmd consol because you can understand better what we are going to do :)

 1. Clone our repository.
 Your repository will be saved automatically in your Documents in catalog googleHomeAssistantExpressNodeJS.

 `git clone https://github.com/falent/googleHomeAssistantExpressNodeJS.git  C:\Users\%username%\Documents\googleHomeAssistantExpressNodeJS `

 2. Go to the cloned git repository:

 `cd C:\Users\%username%\Documents\googleHomeAssistantExpressNodeJS`

 3. Create a new Docker network:

 `docker network create myNetwork`

 4. Run the _ngrok_ Docker container in your cmd terminal **and do not close this tab!**

 `docker run --rm -it  --network myNetwork wernight/ngrok ngrok http myAssistant:5000`

 5. Open a new cmd window and run an _Google Assistant_ Docker container:

 `docker run -v //c/Users/%username%/Documents/googleHomeAssistantExpressNodeJS:/skill -it --network myNetwork --name myAssistant falent/google_home_assistant_express_node_js_server:1`

 The last docker command means: please run me a container and share with it my local catalog where googleHomeAssistantExpressNodeJS app is.
-It is sharing (:/) your local app to skill catalog in your docker container catalog named skill.
-Please do not change any path because it is right ;).
+It is sharing your local app (:/) to skill catalog with your docker container, catalog named skill.
+Please do not change any path because it is right.
 After that we add created network so that all containers can talk to each other and we define a name of our container: "myAssistant".
 The docker image is downloaded from docker hub falent/google_home_assistant_express_node_js_server:1 (https://hub.docker.com/r/falent/google_home_assistant_express_node_js_server/)

 #### IV.2  Output
 you should see a such output if our myAssistant container works property.